-Generally speaking, Floridians injured due to negligence have four years from the date of the accident to initiate a civil lawsuit.
+Generally speaking, Floridians injured due to negligence have two years from the date of the accident to initiate a civil lawsuit.
 It should be noted, however, that there are exceptions to the four-year timetable.
 When it comes to medical malpractice cases, for example, lawmakers have adopted a two-year statute of limitations.

 If you were injured, you should never delay in speaking to an experienced personal injury lawyer.
 Only a qualified attorney has the knowledge and experience needed to evaluate your case and determine whether it’s worth seeking financial compensation.

 The Florida statute of limitations for automotive, truck and motorcycle accident cases is four years after the accident occurred.
 Again, it’s in your best interests to seek professional legal counsel sooner as time can make it more difficult to establish liability or summon witnesses.